enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 Overview
 --------

-In this workflow we will explore how regulatory genomic data can be used to connect the genetic and transcriptional layers by providing a framework for the functional annotation of SNPs from GWASs.
+In this workflow, we will explore how regulatory genomic data can be used to connect the genetic and transcriptional layers by providing a framework for the functional annotation of SNPs from GWASs.
 We will use eQTL data from GTEx \[14\], FANTOM5 correlations between promoters and enhancers \[21\] and promoter capture Hi-C data \[25\].

 We start with a common scenario: we run a RNA-seq experiment comparing patients with a disease and healthy individuals, and would like to discover key disease genes and potential therapeutic targets by integrating genetic information in our analysis.